Film finance: Government grants

 Governments are willing to provide these subsidies as they hope it will attract creative individuals to their territory and stimulate employment.
-Also, a film shot in a particular location can have the benefit of advertising that location to an international audience.
+Also, a film shot in a particular location can have the benefit of advertising that location to an international audience, stimulating tourism.

 Government subsidies are often pure grants, where the government expects no financial return, although one notable exception is Canadian federal government film agency Telefilm Canada which provides financing in the form of recoupable equity.

 Tax incentives

 Some U.S. states and Canadian provinces have between 15% and 70% tax or cash incentives for labor, production costs or services on bona fide film/television/PC game expenditures.
 Each state and province differs.
 These so-called "soft-money" incentives are generally not realized until a theatrical or interactive production is completed, all payments are made to workers, financial institutions, and rental or prop companies within the state or province offering the incentives.
 Many other limitations may apply (i.e., actors, cast and crew may have to take up residence in the state or province).
 Often, a certain amount of physical shooting (principal photography) must be completed within the state borders, and/or the use of the state's institutions.
 This would include rental facilities, banks, insurance companies, sound stages or studios, agents, agencies, brokers, catering companies, hotel/motels, etc. Each may also have to be physically domiciled within the state or province's borders.
 Finally, additional incentives (another 5% to 25% on top of the already generous soft money), may be offered for off-season, low-income area, or family entertainment projects shot in places of economic impoverishment or during poor weather condition months in a hurricane-prone state or Arctic province.

 A number of countries have introduced legislation that has the effect of generating enhanced tax deductions for producers or owners of films.
 Incentives are created which effectively sell the enhanced tax deductions to wealthy individuals with large tax liabilities (e.g., IRS code sections 181 and 199).
 The individual will often become the legal owner of the film or certain rights relating to the film.
 In 2007 the United Kingdom government introduced the Producer's Tax Credit which results in a direct cash subsidy from the treasury to the film producer.